Barkley Marathons Entry Information:

 With the overseas, race staff, and elite slots filled, all remaining applicants are put in for one final drawing.
 This drawing is weighted.
 Every applicant gets their name put in the pool, regardless of qualifications.
 Additional chances are given for various qualifications.
 Previous experience at the Barkley nets an additional chance, as does each loop completed during those events.
 Elite qualifications garner additional chances.
 Race contributors garner additional chances, as do those who have given up a slot to a weight lister in past years.
 Even a particularly clever essay might gain a few extra opportunities.
 Some individuals might end up with their name in the hat as many as 8-10 times.
 The important thing to remember is, this is a drawing.
 Every year there are those whose name is only in the pool one time that get drawn.
 Likewise there are those with the maximum number of chances who still get missed.
 We do give additional chances for those who have previously been weight listed without getting in, as well as those who do not get drawn for the weight list.
 We do our best to get every possible person an opportunity to challenge the Barkley, if they only persist in trying to enter long enough.

 A total of 50 applicants are selected for the weight list.
 This is well over the record number of weight listers who have been called (35).
 However, some of the weight listers will have to defer, as they cannot make travel arrangements or obtain leave from work without ample notice.
 There is no penalty for those who are unable to hang on the weight list.
 In a normal year, somewhere around 10 runners will get in off the weight list.
 Typically, individuals who are able to wait until the very last on the weight list have the best chance of gaining entry, as injuries or family emergencies might not occur until the final days before the event, when many weight listers can no longer attend if called.
-The last two years, some of the high weight listers have attended the event, and gotten entry at the last possible moment.
-One last year, when an entrant called in because she was stranded in an airport due to her flight being cancelled (she did get to run this year), and this year to replace a no-show (who will not be running next year).
+The last few years, some of the high weight listers have attended the event, and gotten entry at the last possible moment.
+One year, an entrant called in because she was stranded in an airport due to her flight being cancelled (she did get to run eventually).
+Another year, the top weight-lister replaced a no-show (who, of course, will not be running The Barkley in future years).

 Those who are still not chosen in the weight list drawing, known as the “weightless”, will also be given additional chances in future drawings.